jstine35/BashScriptShimForWindows/README.md

 The drawback to this method is that scripts authored explicitly for Git for Windows -- and which expect the termincal console provided by Git for Windows terminal -- will start up in the default Windows Console Terminal instead.
-Basically this just means missing out on a lot of eye candy: nice fonts, bigger window size, etc.  And I don't know anyone who uses interactive shells anyway.  `gitk`, `GitExtensions`, and `TortoiseGit` are all _much_ better windows-native solutions to the interactive-UI problem.
+Basically this just means missing out on a lot of eye candy: nice fonts, bigger window size, etc.  And you only miss out on that if you use interactive shell scripts in GIT.

 #### Optional Workaround
 If the association change does create a problem for specific interactive scripts, the ideal solution would